Network and Regional Movement

 The obstacles in connecting with nature are the same as those that separate us from each other and our deeper selves.
 Increasingly our work demands an inner shift to lead collaboratively, cooperatively and collectively — both inside and outside of organizational structures.

 People, relationships, and shared values are fundamental in building trust, developing capacities, and working as peers.

-Partners self-organize in response to opportunities – like artists, partners recombine the talents and expertise in the network in new ways to collaborate on emerging projects.
+Our partners often self-organize in response to opportunities – like artists, partners recombine the talents and expertise in the network in new ways to collaborate on emerging projects.
 Actions ripple across the network, with experiments and smaller projects offering practice fields for larger work and collaboration on higher leverage points or long-term development.